Evacuating your Home

 If an emergency occurs with little or no warning, such as a fire, you may need to make your own decision to evacuate if your personal safety is at risk.
 This kind of evacuation is likely to require quick decision making.
 We advise you read our section on home emergency plans to prepare for this possibility

-A Rest Centre may be made available to those evacuated due to an emergency.
-A Rest Centre provides a communal space where evacuees can gather on a temporary basis, gain access to refreshments and regular information updates from the scene.
+- It provides a communal space where evacuees can gather on a temporary basis, gain access to refreshments and regular information updates from the scene.

-Rest Centres are staffed by Haringey Council volunteers who are trained to assist people who have been evacuated.
+- Emergency Centres are staffed by Haringey Council volunteers who are trained to assist people who have been evacuated.

 Like the many pet owners in the borough, your pet will likely be thought of as a member of the family.
 For this reason it is important to plan for your pet, as you would for your family in the event of an emergency.